alirezahabib/sut-telegram-network/README.md

 ## Overview

-We studied the communication network among members of the course within the Telegram group.
-Using Telegram’s MTProto API and `telethon` library, we collected data on users and message interactions.
+We studied the communication network among course members within the Telegram group.
+We collected data on users and message interactions using Telegram’s MTProto API and `telethon` library.
 The gathered data was saved in a database for further analysis.
 We analyzed the degree distribution of individuals interacting, revealing power-law behavior akin to real social networks.
 The network was constructed in `networkx` based on interactions such as replies, reactions, and pinned messages.

 ## Features

-- Utilizes Telegram's MTProto API and Telethon library for data collection.
+- We used Telegram's MTProto API and `telethon` library for data collection.
 - Captures and stores user profiles and various message interactions in a database.
 - Analyzes the degree distribution of participants engaging in interactions, revealing power-law behavior akin to real social networks.
 - Constructs a network framework incorporating interactions such as replies, reactions, and pinned messages, offering insights into network dynamics and participant engagement patterns.

 ## Dataset
-The dataset is not included in the repository to protect the privacy of the participants.
+To protect the participants' privacy, the dataset is not included in the repository.
 We may release an anonymized version of the dataset in the future.

 ## Plots
+Check the slides from our presentation [here](report/telegram-presentation.pdf).

 ![Degree Distribution (isolated nodes removed)](plots/hist.png)
 ![Weighted Degree Distribution (isolated nodes removed)](plots/hist4.png)
 ![Degree Fit](plots/fit.png)